Stevens Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN) are skin disorders heavily associated with the use of a variety of medications.

 • Chronic fatigue syndrome.

 If you or a loved one have been diagnosed with Stevens-Johnson Syndrome and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Stevens Johnson Lawsuits.